 We will skate for about an hour and half.

 For first timers to ice skating, a TBN membership is not required.
-We skate on public rinks which are free for everyone.
-You are welcome to join us for the skating and refreshments after the skating.
+We skate on public rinks.
+You are welcome to join us for the skating and/or dinner after.

 Glen Major Forest/Brock Tract Loop